ervardaan/spotify-clone-2/developmentJourney.md

 - add divisions for search bar and avatar( each with FaSearch and CgProfile from `react-icons`)
 - style the divisions using `styled.div` for `Container` tag
 ### designing body
+-  import styled and AiFilledClockCircle, and useEffect
+-  create container with `styled.div` and replace the previous div with `Container`
+-